How to Paint Over Oil Based Paint

 After the paint was dry, I added a lock to the top drawer.
 It was actually pretty easy to install.
 Then I added new hardware and some full peel and stick wallpaper inside of the drawer.

-Lining the inside is a great way to protect it and make it look prettier, here are the best material to line dresser drawers.
+Lining the inside is a great way to protect it and make it look prettier.
+Here are the best material to line dresser drawers, and here’s our list of dresser drawer liner ideas for more inspiration on adding a personal style to your dresser with drawer liners.

 Check out this guide on how to remove contact paper from wood if you need to replace them.
 Here are wallpaper dresser ideas to get inspiration for a unique and stylish makeover.